-10 Countries with Generous Annual Leave
+10 Countries Offering the Most Generous Annual Leave in 2025

 Annual leave varies from country to country, but these 10 countries have the most generous annual leave policies in the world.
 Read on to learn more.